talkohavy/guides/docs/programming/web/http/cache-control-headers.md

 ⚠️ **Common misconception**: This does NOT mean "don't cache"!

 Actually means: "Cache it, but always validate with origin before reuse"
+Another phrase: "Never serve **fresh** response without first validating it with the server"

 ```http
 Cache-Control: no-cache  # Cache but always revalidate